 This course series will supplement the oncology material covered in the Pharmacotherapy series.
 Emphasis will be placed on malignancies and high level oncology topics not covered in class.
 Malignancies not covered in the Pharmacotherapy series will be taught using a traditional lecture format.
 High level topics will be taught through the use of case studies that will foster/develop self-directed learning.
-Prerequisite: Must be enrolled in the 3rd Professional year and be in good academic standing
+Prerequisite: Must be enrolled in the third professional year of the curriculum and be in good academic standing